 Home is supposed to be our safe space, housing who and what we love most.
 The thought of being stripped of our most basic security is terrifying.
 But horror movies allow us the catharsis to face our biggest fears without danger, which is why home invasion is such a popular subgenre.
 The premise of home-invasion movies is pretty straightforward: An uninvited person enters another’s home with ill intentions.
 But over the last few decades, filmmakers have found many ways to bring their own twist to the genre.

-Lock your doors and don’t let your guard down — these are 30 terrifying home-invasion films to check off your list.
-Let’s get into these home invasion horror movies.
+Lock your doors and don’t let your guard down — here are the most terrifying home-invasion films:

 This is one of the original home-invasion movies, and it even earned Audrey Hepburn an Academy Award nomination for Best Actress — a rare feat for a horror film.
 Sam Hendrix (Efrem Zimbalist, Jr.) and his blind wife Susy (Audrey Hepburn) accidentally harbor a doll that was used to smuggle heroin to New York City.
 Criminals show up at the Hendrix home to retrieve the doll but find that it’s been misplaced.
 This leads to a game of cat-and-mouse as Susy fights off the attackers alone in her apartment.
 She decides to level the playing field by breaking every light so that they can’t use their sight, either.
 The film holds a 95% approval rating on Rotten Tomatoes.